Vinilificio/vinilificio.com/en/about-us.md

 ### About
 Vinilificio was established in Bologna in 2005 by Cristian Adamo and is the first company to produce fully customized single-copy vinyl records.

-Vinilificio makes it possible for anyone to have his or her own music pressed onto a customized vinyl record for a low price and in just a few days.
+Vinilificio makes it possible for anyone to have his or her own music pressed onto a customized vinyl record.

 Vinilificio customers are predominantly :